Red Cross staffers worry about lack of surgical masks, dwindling national blood supply during Coronavirus outbreak

 CLICK HERE FOR FULL CORONAVIRUS COVERAGE

-Staff members, volunteers and donors have their temperatures taken, usually outside of the donation site, and anyone with a temperature of over 99.5 degrees is turned away.
+Staff members, volunteers, and donors have their temperatures taken, usually outside of the donation site, and anyone with a temperature of over 99.5 degrees is turned away.

 One worried Red Cross staff member who spoke to Fox News on the condition of anonymity said she loves her job, but because staff and donors cannot possibly stand six feet apart during the blood collection, she fears that she and her colleagues are exposed to COVID-19.